LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: staticarray->second()
 .. member:: staticarray->last()

-   The first, second and last methods return the corresponding element or "null" if there is no element at the position.
+   The first, second, and last methods return the corresponding element or "null" if there is no element at the position.

 .. member:: staticarray->contains(matching)::boolean
 .. member:: staticarray->findPosition(matching, startPosition=1)